mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 **Note**: the "default properties" approach is designed to be _compatible_ with MobX.
 The code is completely independent from MobX though, it only requires React.

-## The useDefaultProps function
+## The withDefaultProps function

 In the "default properties" approach a component declares two types which - by convention - are called PropsT and DefaultPropsT.
-The component receives a list of properties `p` and enriches this list by merging in the default properties.
-The result is stored as `props`:
+The component receives a list of properties `props` that has been enriched by merging in the default properties:

 ```
-import { useDefaultProps, FC } from "react-default-props-context";
+import { withDefaultProps, FC } from "react-default-props-context";

 type PropsT = {
   name: string,